Essentials: making applications

 And there are many!
 But whatever the question, always remember your primary aim is to describe yourself as a suitable candidate with desirable skills and attributes which match the requirements of the employer.

 TARGETING YOUR APPLICATION

-All applications should be carefully targeted.
-You will need to audit and review your unique selling points: your expertise, experience, skills and attributes.
+You will need to audit and review your unique selling points - your expertise, experience, skills and attributes - and emphasise these in your application.
+University Researchers and the Job Market - The Effective Job Selection Package (Volume II) produced by AGCAS provides additional information on developing effective applications.
 Having researched the employer and the job, the next step is to emphasise what is relevant to the position applied for.

 - Think about what the target reading audience will be seeking in an application